-Vegan Australia places emphasis on using credible scientific evidence to determine animal policy.
-We believe animal welfare standards should be underpinned by science.
+Vegan Australia agrees with the emphasis the draft standards place on using credible scientific evidence to determine animal policy.
+As the draft states, standards should be "underpinned by science".

-The evidence of animal cognition should be the primary factor in creating animal welfare standards.
+The evidence of animal cognition should be the primary factor in creating the standards.
 Scientific knowledge supports the common belief that animals are sentient, have emotions and can feel pleasure and pain.
 Animal welfare laws have existed for almost two centuries, so the fact that animals can suffer is not a new concept.
-This is supported by the Proposed Conditions, which uses words to describe inner subjective states, such as "heat stress".
+This is supported by the draft standards, which often use words to describe inner subjective states, such as "pain" and "distress".